Excel Waterfall Charts: How To Create One That Doesn't Suck

 10. Scale your charts

-Finally, we arrive at one major feature that's missing in Excel from the very beginning: scaling multiple charts.
+Finally, we arrive at one prominent feature missing in Excel from the beginning: scaling multiple charts.

 While this problem is not limited to waterfall charts, it's too important not to mention it here.